-Jet grouting is accomplished using a purpose-built system consisting of a drill rig, drill steel incorporating a jet grout monitor, high-volume mixing and batching equipment, high-performance pumps, large air compressors, and an automated jet grout control and data acquisition system.
+Jet grouting is accomplished using a purpose-built system consisting of a drill rig, drill steel incorporating a jet grout monitor, high-volume mixing and batching equipment, high-performance pumps, large air compressors, and an automated data acquisition system.

 A jet grout column is constructed by advancing a borehole to the bottom of the planned treatment zone using rotary or rotary percussive drilling methods.
-Grout injection then commenced as the tooling is extracted with controlled rotation and withdrawal speeds.
+Grout injection then commences as the tooling is extracted with controlled rotation and withdrawal speeds.
 The process effectively erodes the soil and mixes it with the injected grout slurry.
 Installation of individual columns is sequenced to allow sufficient curing time prior to installation of intermediate overlapping elements.
-Jet grout panels are constructed in a similar manner except that the jetting rods are only rotated at limited angles during withdrawal.

 - Groundwater cut-off